MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 ### 5.6 Limits

-We said two key assumptions of Shar-CAPM are "Markowitz Problem" and "Existence of risk-free asset at which **agents can lend and borrow**".
+We said two key assumptions of Sharpe-CAPM are "Markowitz Problem" and "Existence of risk-free asset at which **agents can lend and borrow**".
 The latter is actually unrealistic well... impossible!
 We need another model that does not need that second assumption.

 ## 6. Black-Scholes CAPM